tsroten/zhon/docs/index.rst

     the previous syllable in its word.
 All of these marks can be used within a valid Pinyin word.

-.. py:data:: zhon.pinyin.punctuation
+.. py:data:: punctuation

     The concatenation of :py:data:`zhon.pinyin.non_stops` and
     :py:data:`zhon.pinyin.stops`.

-.. py:data:: zhon.pinyin.non_stops
+.. py:data:: non_stops

     The string ``'"#$%&\'()*+,-/:;<=>@[\]^_`{|}~"'``.
 This contains every
     ASCII punctuation mark that doesn't function as a stop.

-.. py:data:: zhon.pinyin.stops
+.. py:data:: stops

     The string ``'.!?'``.
 This contains every ASCII punctuation mark that functions as a stop.

-.. py:data:: zhon.pinyin.printable
+.. py:data:: printable

     The concatenation of :py:data:`zhon.pinyin.vowels`,
     :py:data:`zhon.pinyin.consonants`, :py:data:`zhon.pinyin.marks`,